ScottHannan/shoe-closet-backend-python/README.md

 Run `poetry shell` to start your virtual environment.

-Run `poetry init` to download the dependencies.
+Run `poetry install` to download the dependencies.

 Run `black .` to format your files at any time and `ruff .` to see issues in the code.